Skip to Content

 Now that you have wired up the sensor it is time to connect the Arduino to the computer and upload some code.
 The sensor can be used without an Arduino library.
 Later I will show you an example with the NewPing library, which makes the code a lot shorter.

-You can upload the following example code to your Arduino using the Arduino IDE.
-Next, I will explain to you how the code works.
+Upload the following example code to your Arduino using the Arduino IDE.
 This code works for the JSN-SR04T-2.0 too.
+In the following sections, I will explain how the code works in detail.

 void setup() {